MARIO HÄRING - PIANIST

 rather, it captivates and convinces with serious intensity.“

-Mario Häring was born in November 1989 in Hanover, Germany and grew up in Berlin.
-Descending from a German-Japanese family of musicians, he gained first experiences with the piano and violin at the young age of three years and in 1994 took up his first piano lessons.
-Even before finishing high school, he became a student of Professor Fabio Bidini at the Julius-Stern-Institute of the University of the Arts Berlin and of Prof. Karl-Heinz Kämmerling at HMTM Hanover.
-It was also with Prof. Kämmerling and Prof. Lars Vogt that Mario Häring completed his studies, which he finished in 2017 with the highest grade.
+Mario Häring was born in Hanover in 1989 and grew up in Berlin.
+Coming from a German-Japanese family of musicians, he gained his first experiences with the violin and piano at the age of three.
+He studied with Prof. Karl-Heinz Kämmerling and Prof. Lars Vogt at HMTM Hanover, graduating in 2017 with the highest possible grade.

 CONTACT